learnbyexample/practice_python_projects/practice_python_projects.md

 ## Project summary

 * Learn to use `grid()` layout
-* Create clickable `Label` with image background
+* Create clickable `Label` with image backgrounds
 * Implement GUI for the Tic Tac Toe game
 * Make minimal changes to the Tic Tac Toe GUI so that the players have to form a square on a 4x4 board
-* Program a game AI using weight based algorithm
+* Program a game AI using a weight based algorithm

 The following modules and concepts will be utilized in this project: